 - 1) If you renamed your course, would it create intrigue and mystery or confusion?
 As an aside, "intrigue, mystery, wizard, devil's liar, and magician" would be names that would create allure." - 2) Advertising is most effective when it captivates the imagination?
-Does you advertising do that? - 3) Would free bag tags, mouse pads, luggage tags be a more prudent investment?
+Does your advertising do that? - 3) Would free bag tags, mouse pads, luggage tags be a more prudent investment?

-#1: Course Names - Fire, Earth, Water, Wind
+#1: Course Names - Fire, Earth, Water and Wind

-Jumeirah Golf Estates Dubai, UAE Resort Green Fee: Opens 2007
+Jumeirah Golf Estates Dubai, UAE Resort

-Capturing 4 of the 5 essential elements founds in the creative elements of "Chi" forces, an Eastern belief system, they have created names for the golf courses to provide a unique experience.
+Capturing 4 of the 5 essential elements found in the creative elements of "Chi" forces, an Eastern belief system, have created names for the golf courses to provide a unique experience.